MSFT-Innovation-Hub-India/ai-bot-gpt-4o-realtime-api-search-tool/readme.md

 Create a virtual environment and install the libraries

-**Note:** - the version of the chainlit and pydantic libraries are important.
-Install only the version indicated in the requirements.txt.
+**Note:**  Install only the versions of chainlit and pydantic mentioned in the requirements.txt.

 ### Configuration